opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ----------------------------
 Constructs the feature evaluator.

-.. ocv:function:: static Ptr<FeatureEvaluator> FeatureEvaluator::create(int type)
+.. ocv:function:: Ptr<FeatureEvaluator> FeatureEvaluator::create(int type)

     :param type: Type of features evaluated by cascade (``HAAR`` or ``LBP`` for now).